Twikito/myCloud/README.md

 They should then use __type selectors only__ to style their page, with pseudo-classes or pseudo-elements if necessary.

-Without taking this step back, and using different HTML tags appropriate to the content, completing this exercise is impossible… well, almost.
+Without taking this step back, and using different HTML tags appropriate to the content, completing this exercise is impossible… well, not in a right way.

 ## Result